flimmbark-source/GrimmDominion/README.md

 # Grimm Dominion Repository Guide

-This repository contains both the Unity prototype assets and the browser-based vertical slice that runs in GitHub Codespaces.
+This repository contains the browser-based vertical slice for Grimm Dominion.
+The prototype is implemented with a TypeScript/Phaser stack and is intended to run entirely in the browser, making it easy to iterate inside GitHub Codespaces or a local development environment.
 Follow the steps below to get the web build running.

 ## Quick Start in Codespaces
 1. Install dependencies from the repository root: